iamziike/idenitity-buy/README.md

 ## Finally

-If these setup may be a tiredsome, you can try it [here](https://pages.github.com/), client is hosted on Firebase and server on Heroku
+If this setup may be a tiredsome, you can try it live [here](https://identity-buy-9ffa8.web.app/), client is hosted on Firebase and server on Heroku